Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.3.8 =
+* Updated the plugin to work with WP 6.3

+= 3.3.7 =
+* Updated a few links in the plugin files

 = 3.3.6 =
 * Updated the block_categories filter to block_categories_all